dheerajmitra/Food-AI-Recommender-System/README.md

 1. Download the model https://drive.google.com/file/d/1zAMm8Od_bgg678CMxqT41DHHTbjTD_4_/view?usp=sharing
 2. Download the repositry open up cal_recommd_food for first part change the path of model in both python file
 3. Open up the restaur_recomnd_food run both fod_recmond_dbase , store_order_signup file in same order and change the path of model in these  files
+## Conclusion and Areas of Improvement:<a name="conclusion"></a>
+1. So I conclude that using this dataset we can find many result but they are limited to 101 categories of food
+2. We can improve by detecting multiple food at a time in picture or if it is possible to judge more or less oil in food and size of dishes than It will give us excellent results
+3. If we able to eliminate the face from background of live image and mostly focus on food image than it will be become a better recommender system
+4. Last there is always a scope of making a better model I only use 10 epochs with batch size 16 as  I limited to resources of google colab you can use whatever platform with more epochs and better neural network with best hyperparameters